 During the time Jarred was paralyzed – approximately 250 days –his mother, Ceola Smith, took care of him.
 The U.S. District Court found ample evidence that mother and son had always shared a strong bond.

 By contrast, Jarred Smith’s biological father, Evanuel Tate, offered little, if any, support to Jarred Smith over the years.
 Tate did not even acknowledge paternity until Jarred was 17, and saw his son only very sporadically.
 Tate’s support for Jarred Smith, the court found, was practically nonexistent.

 Ceola Smith took legal action against Sandals International for Jarred Smith’s injuries.
 Ceola Smith sued individually for wrongful death, and as administratrix of Jarred Smith’s estate brought a survival action.
-Greenspan & Greenspan, a New York law firm that also serves clients in Pennsylvania, Florida and other states, represented Ceola Smith.
+Greenspan & Greenspan P.C., a New York law firm that also serves clients in Pennsylvania, Florida and other states, represented Ceola Smith.

 The settlement proposal called for Evanuel Tate, Jarred Smith’s biological father, to receive $32,000 of the overall settlement amount.

 On December 22, 2009, at a hearing to approve the settlement, Evanuel Tate objected to the terms – despite the fact that his involvement with Jarred Smith’s life over the years had been virtually nil.
 Tate nonetheless pressed for a greater share of the settlement proceeds.